maivincent/arribachocolat/_i18n/en/_posts/2023-06-18-minka-raw-77-quinoa.md

 ---
 layout: post
-title:  "Minka - Raw 77% with Quinoa"
+title: Minka - Raw 77% with Quinoa
 tags: [Dark, Quinoa]
 categories: [Minka]
 ---

 Like other Minka Raw 77% bars, this is a somewhat bitter chocolate evoking coffee and pepper.